Internet-Draft OAuth Mission Consent Evidence August 2026

 This document narrows that gap.
 It defines a structured consent disclosure object and a Consent Evidence object.
 The disclosure object is what the Authorization Server renders or commits to rendering.
 The evidence object records the approval event, the rendering context, the Mission anchors, and an integrity envelope over the evidence.

 This profile commits the structured disclosure that the Authorization Server says it rendered, and binds it to the same Mission anchors used for authority.
-It does not, and cannot, prove that the pixels actually presented to the Approver matched that structured object, that the Approver read or understood it, or that the rendering layer was honest.
-A faulty or malicious rendering layer that lies about what it displayed remains outside the reach of any server-side commitment.
+What no server-side commitment can prove, that the pixels presented to the Approver matched the committed object, is the what-you-see-is-what-you-sign problem this profile names and bounds in Section 6.
 What this profile provides is a durable, integrity-protected record that ties a specific structured disclosure to a specific approval decision and Authority Set, so that divergence between the recorded disclosure and the enforced authority becomes detectable in audit.

 How much a deployment can narrow the rendering gap is not all-or-nothing.
-This profile defines a ladder of rendering assurance (Section 6) whose rungs move the trust from an unbounded, unverifiable rendering layer toward the Approver's own authenticator signing the exact disclosure commitment.
-No rung proves what pixels a human perceived, but the higher rungs shrink the trusted rendering base to a small, attestable one and let the deployment pick the assurance its threat model needs.
+This profile defines a ladder of rendering assurance (Section 6) whose rungs move the trust from an unbounded, unverifiable rendering layer toward the Approver's own authenticator signing the exact disclosure commitment, letting the deployment pick the assurance its threat model needs.

 Consent Evidence does not grant authority.
 Authority remains the approved Mission and its Authority Set under [I-D.draft-mcguinness-oauth-mission].
 Consent Evidence lets auditors verify that the recorded approval surface corresponded to the authority later enforced.